nuejs/nue/packages/nuejs.org/docs/data.md

-# Content authoring: Structured data
+# Structured data
-Sophisticated websites need more than content and layout modules—they require structured data to define organization, enrich content, and drive functionality.
-Nue uses clean YAML files to keep this data separate from content and presentation, powering your site with clarity and flexibility.
+Modern web projects need a clean way to manage content and data.
+Nue helps you keep your code tidy by storing different types of information in separate YAML files.
+This means your content stays neat and easy to work with, without cluttering up your main files.

 ## Types of data
 Nue organizes data into three key types, each serving a distinct purpose in your website.